 If an employer has a dress code in place, rather than a uniform, it is unlikely that an employer would need to reimburse its employees for the costs of complying with the Code.

 If a retail clothing store required its employees to wear a particular set uniform, or clothing that was currently being sold by the store, it would be the employer’s responsibility to pay for the clothing or to reimburse the employee.
+Alternatively, offering employees staff discounts to purchase the uniform themselves is insufficient and may constitute a breach of the Award.
 The employer would also be responsible for reimbursing the employee for the cost of laundering the clothing, or may opt to launder the clothing itself.

 However, clothing to be supplied by an employee that is reasonable in the circumstances, and is not “special” or “protective” clothing, such as a specified uniform, is not payable by the employer.
 For example, the costs of an employee complying with a dress code, are not be payable by an employer.